brentgroves/status/2024/week13.md

 ## Azure MIS resources
   - **[M365 E5 license](https://www.microsoft.com/en-us/microsoft-365/enterprise/e5?activetab=pivot:overviewtab)** includes Power BI Pro.
 Have it for Mobex and have Linamar contact.
-  - **[Visual Studio Subscriptions](https://visualstudio.microsoft.com/subscriptions/)** anyone with this subscription can create our source code repos.
-Would like one of these since have lot's of repos and am always adding ssh key to repos.
+  - **[Visual Studio Subscriptions](https://visualstudio.microsoft.com/subscriptions/)** Anyone with this subscription can create our source code repos.
+Would like one of these since have lots of repos and am always adding ssh keys to repos.
 - Create a series of small REST apps.
   - get an access token using the credential flow.
-  - get a user profile using oidc authentication.
+  - get a user profile using OIDC authentication.
-  - send email with attachment from s3 storage.
+  - send email with one drive links to Excel files.
 - Created fork of **[Postman Microsoft Graph collection](https://learn.microsoft.com/en-us/graph/use-postman)** for testing and practice.
 - Practiced Azure app registration from the command line
-- Tested sending email from my developers tenant.
+- Tested sending email from my developer's tenant.
-- Determine the minimum permissions necessary to send email with Azure app.
+- Determine the minimum permissions necessary to send email with the Azure app.
 - Practice getting admin consent for these apps.
 - **[Create a message with a file attachment and send the message using Golang](https://learn.microsoft.com/en-us/graph/api/user-sendmail?view=graph-rest-1.0&tabs=go#example-3-create-a-message-with-a-file-attachment-and-send-the-message)**